zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Our goal is to find a similar expression for the case when the volume contains particles.

-We begin by constructing a virtual surface that is both centered at the particle and is sufficiently large to be located in its far zone.
+We begin by constructing a virtual surface that is both centered at the particle and is sufficiently large to be located in its radiation zone.
 The scattered fields are then given by Equation 15.6:

 $$ \tag{16.10}
 \begin{aligned}